About

 The primary aim of the CLC reading groups is to foster informal discussion of a wide range of topics.
 Members can also present their own research projects at various stages of development, from ideas just starting out to polished conference talks.Syntax Circle

 Historical Reading Group meets to discuss any and all topics, papers, and data related to historical linguistics.
 Recent topics include Chinese serial verb compounds, Austronesian migration patterns, and Germanic historical syntax.
 Meetings are held every other Tuesday at 12:15 PM in Morrill 226F.
-For more information, contact Evelyn Fettes at eef55@cornell.edu.The CLC has also hosted occasional reading groups based on the current interests of members.
+For more information, contact Prof. Michael L. Weiss at mlw36@cornell.edu.The CLC has also hosted occasional reading groups based on the current interests of members.
 In the past we have had a Language Research Group.
 Our members also attend a variety of interdisciplinary reading groups including the Emergent System Group, the Cognitive Science Reading Group, and the NLP Group among others.

 Resources